jasxlliu/CS370-Project-Saturn/README.md

 - [x] A user must be able to rename a sound.
 - [x] These requirements may be met either with a single large command-line program that implements all of them, or by a suite of smaller command-line programs that focus on a subset of features

+## EPOCH TWO REQS
+Part a: enhanced ways to listen to sounds.
+Our goal is to offer users a variety of distinctive methods to listen to sounds and customize them, enabling them to edit and save their creations effortlessly.
+- [x]: Insert audio clips in the middle of a sound during editing.
+- [x]: Rename an audio file.
+- [x]: Change sound audio format.
+- [x]: Play a sound backwards.
+- [x]: Concatenate audio file.
+- [x]: Adjust speed of sound clip.
+- [x]: Adjust sound pitch.

+Part b: ways to characterize and organize the sounds.
+Our goal is to establish a comprehensive database and empower users to categorize and organize sounds efficiently.
+Users will have the flexibility to specify the table column for sorting purposes, enhancing their ability to navigate and manage sound data effectively.
+- [x]: Sort playlist by title.
+- [x]: Sort playlist by date.
+- [x]: Sort playlist by sound length.

 ## Group members
 - Neel Troeger
 - Chris Gomez
 - Aidan von Buschwaldt
 - Jas Liu

+## Epoch Two Contributions.
+- [x] Chris Gomez: DBConnector.py, PlaylistManager.py, UML diagram, started gui.py, and contributed to unit_testing.py, story map, and user stories.

+## Epoch Two Challenges and modification anticipations.
+- [x] Chris Gomez: I tackled the challenge of setting up a connection to a MySQL workbench on my laptop.
+It was my first time dealing with database connections, cursors, and writing queries.
+Despite the initial difficulties, I successfully established the link.
+Looking ahead, I plan to move away from using lists to manage playlist sounds and focus on optimizing query performance through indexing strategies.

+## Command Lines.
+-[x] python .\PlaylistManager.py in database directory to initialize playlists and create an example playlist and add sounds to it and view it (part b of epoch 2)!